 Created by Arne Nolting, Jan Martin Scharf, and Andreas Heckmann, ‘Barbarians’ is a Netflix historical-drama web series set against the backdrop of the Roman-Germanic conflict in 9 AD.
-Told from the perspective of the members of the Germanic tribes, the series predominantly follows Arminius (Laurence Rupp), a Germanic man who serves as an officer in the Roman army before joining forces with the people of his native land and fighting against the invaders.
+Told from the perspective of the members of the Germanic tribes, the series predominantly follows Arminius (Laurence Rupp), a Germanic man who served as an officer in the Roman army before joining forces with the people of his native land and fighting against the invaders.

 While Augustus himself was not directly involved in the battle, he did appoint Publius Quinctilius Varus (Gaetano Aronica), the man who would lead the Roman army during the battle, as the governor of the newly-established Roman province of Germania in 7 CE.
 Arminius and his brother Flavus, the sons of Segimerus the Conqueror, the chief of the Cherusci tribe, arrived in Rome at some point in the 1st century BC.
 While they were essentially hostages to ensure their father’s good behavior, Arminius was allowed to join the Imperial army and even rise to the rank of Equestrian.

-It left only three legions under Varus’ command, XVII, XVIII, and XIX.
+It left only three legions under Varus’ command: XVII, XVIII, and XIX.
 For Arminius, this was the perfect opportunity to remove the oppressive Roman forces from his native land.
 He continued to feed Varus misinformation as he mobilized his own forces.
 During Varus’ travel to his winter headquarters near the Rhine, he learned that an uprising had begun in the local area.
 Deciding to quash the rebellion as swiftly as possible, Varus led his men through a territory that was completely alien to the Imperial forces.

 Arminius was with him until the Romans were perfectly in place to fall into the trap that he and his men had laid out for them.
 He told Varus that he would go and gather Germanic support for the Roman cause and left.
 He waited until he was sure that no one was following him and joined the native forces.
 According to modern archaeologists, the battle happened at Kalkriese Hill in Osnabrück county, Lower Saxony.
-Aside from the three legions, the Imperial army was consisted of six cohorts of auxiliary troops and three squadrons of cavalry.
+Aside from the three legions, the Imperial army consisted of six cohorts of auxiliary troops and three squadrons of cavalry.

 This brought the total number of active combatants somewhere between 14,000 and 22,000.
 The alliance of the native tribes, on the other hand, had 15,000-20,000 warriors.
 Due to Arminius’ clever planning, the alliance lost only a handful of warriors against 15,000-20,000 deaths in the Roman camp.
 Many officers, including Varus himself, committed suicide.
 According to Roman historian Tacitus, some of the other officers were offered as sacrifices by their captors to their gods.